-(NOTE: Characters are listed alphabetically within their tiers, not in any ranking order.
-For example, Falco and Inkling are not #1 and #2 overall, they’re just first in the alphabet in S Tier.)
+Note that the characters are listed alphabetically within their tiers, not in any ranking order.
+For example, Falco and Inkling wouldn’t necessarily be #1 and #2 overall, they’re just first in the alphabet.)

 - Smash Ultimate Character List – Complete Fighter Roster

 - Here Are All 103 Smash Ultimate Stages by Franchise

 - Fanbyte Game of the Year 2018: Best Small Detail

 S Rank: The Best of the Best